-A third ACW Squadron in Hawaiia Islands.
 A third ACW Squadron in Hawaii, the 109th, was inactivated on 5 March 1967.
-On 6 March 1967, the 201st Mobile Communica-tion Squadron was activated with the resources of the 109th pro-viding the nucleus of the new unit.
-This was done to partially satisfy the PACAF requirements for "bare base" capabilities in flight facilities and base communications in the Hawaiian Island complex. complex.
+On 6 March 1967, the 201st Mobile Communication Squadron was activated with the resources of the 109th providing the nucleus of the new unit.
+This was done to partially satisfy the PACAF requirements for "bare base" capabilities in flight facilities and base communications in the Hawaiian Island complex.